 Get Free Information on LPN or LVN Programs Near You or Online

 What is an LPN?

-Licensed Practical Nurses have a number of duties that they perform in the Wisconsin Dells WI health facilities where they work.
-As their titles signify, they are mandated to be licensed in all states, including Wisconsin.
-Although they may be accountable for monitoring Certified Nursing Assistants (CNA), they themselves typically work under the supervision of either an RN or a doctor.
-The healthcare facilities where they work are numerous and diverse, for instance hospitals, medical clinics, schools, and long-term care facilities.
-Anywhere that you can find patients seeking medical assistance is their domain.
-Each state not only regulates their licensing, but also what duties an LPN can and can’t perform.
-So depending on the state, their daily work activities might include:
+Licensed Practical Nurses have many different functions that they accomplish in the Wilmot WI health facilities where they work.
+As their titles signify, they are required to be licensed in all states, including Wisconsin.
+While they may be accountable for monitoring Certified Nursing Assistants (CNA), they themselves normally work under the guidance of either an RN or a doctor.
+The healthcare facilities where they work are numerous and varied, for instance hospitals, medical clinics, schools, and long-term care facilities.
+Anywhere that you can encounter patients requiring medical care is their domain.
+Each state not only controls their licensing, but also what duties an LPN can and can’t perform.
+So based on the state, their routine work activities can include: